FAQs about the Graduate Education Programs

 If you have further questions, please contact the Director of Teacher Education and Certification Officer Denise Falconi, EdD.
 You may also contact the Office of Graduate and Professional Studies at 610.527.0200 x2958 and ask to speak directly with Teresa Fitzpatrick.

-Students can usually earn up to 6 graduate credits before applying for matriculated status.
-In addition, students who have already earned a master’s degree, or who are seeking additional courses for professional development may earn Act 48 credits on a non-matriculated basis..
+You can usually earn up to six graduate credits before applying for matriculated status.
+Students who already earned a master’s degree, or who are seeking additional courses for professional development, may earn Act 48 credits on a non-matriculated basis.

-Because students may elect to undertake graduate study on a full-time or part-time basis, the amount of time required to complete all program requirements will vary.
-Students who pursue accelerated full-time study can usually complete their master’s degree in fifteen months.
-Commencement exercises are scheduled each year in May.
+The amount of time necessary to complete all program requirements varies on full-time or part-time student status.
+Students who pursue an accelerated full-time program usually complete their degree in fifteen months.
+You may consulate your program advisor to create a timeline for your course of study.
+Note: commencement exercises are each year in May.

-Contact the Office of Graduate and Professional Studies at 610.527.0200 xt.
-2958 or 1.888.2ROSEMONT and ask to speak directly with a Graduate Admissions Counselor who will be happy to set up an individualized appointment at your convenience.
-Please feel free to contact the Program Director at xt.
-2321 with your questions or concerns or email at firstname.lastname@example.org
+Contact the Office of Graduate and Professional Studies at 610-527-0200 and ask to speak directly with a Graduate Admissions Counselor to set up an individualized appointment at your convenience.
+Also, please feel free to contact the Program Director (xt.
+2321; email@example.com).